List of Glee characters: Terri Schuester

-(Main Season 1–2) Terri Schuester (Jessalyn Gilsig) was Will's wife of five years, but they were together fifteen years total.
+(Main Season 1–2;Guest Season 4;Recurring Season 6)Terri Del Monico-Schuester (Jessalyn Gilsig) was Will's wife of five years, but they were together fifteen years total.
 Terri briefly believes herself to be pregnant, and pushes Will to take a better paying job as an accountant.
 She discovers she has actually experienced a hysterical pregnancy, but hides this from Will, afraid he will leave her.
 After confiding her deception in her sister Kendra, Terri approaches pregnant cheerleader Quinn Fabray, with an interest in her baby.
 She briefly becomes the school nurse, but is asked to step down after giving the glee club pseudoephedrine tablets.
 In the episode "Mattress", Will uncovers Terri's ruse when he discovers her pregnancy pad in a drawer.
 Terri begins attending therapy, but Will tells her he no longer loves her and leaves her as he falls in love with guidance counselor Emma Pillsbury.
 Their divorce is finalized late in the first season.
 Terri manages to seduce a sick and lonely Will in the second-season episode "The Substitute", but she is rebuffed by him when he recovers.
 Near the end of the second season, Terri is recruited by Sue Sylvester to join Sue's League of Doom to destroy the New Directions glee club directed by Will, but Terri undoes the damage and tells Will that she's been promoted to manager at work, and is being transferred to a new store in Miami.

 Gilsig has deemed Terri "a woman of conviction", willing to do "whatever it takes" to keep Will from leaving her.
 She explained that Will and Terri's communication is weak and that Terri is "missing a lot of the skills for the marriage", commenting that Terri feels threatened by Will's commitment to the glee club, worried that it will pull him away from her.
 Gilsig characterized Terri as emotionally still being in high school, and as of December 2009 did not know how long her character would feature in the series, as she was initially only created as an obstacle to come between Emma and Will.
+Even though she has star billing in season 2 she only appears sporadically and much less than guest stars Chord Overstreet and Harry Shum Jr who both later get promoted to main cast.